Throughput

 • Comprehensive Performance Evaluation: Though Throughput tracks the volume of coding activity, it should be integrated with other metrics to provide a fuller picture of development efficacy and the overall impact of contributions.

-Strategic Use of Throughput:
+Strategic Use of Throughput

 • Monitoring Team Dynamics: Regular assessment of Throughput allows for adjustments to ensure no team member is overburdened, supporting consistent productivity across the board.